James Everett Chase: Service as Spokane's mayor

-On November 3, 1981 Chase became Spokane's first African American mayor.
+On November 3, 1981, Chase became Spokane's first African American mayor.

 In a "low key" campaign against Wayne Guthrie, James Chase "garnered 72 percent of the vote."
 Mayor Chase had a leadership style that was different from anyone else.
 He was considered steady and honest with good helping of common sense, along with "dignity."
 Chase was extremely "careful to avoid political confrontations with his constituents."
 After his inauguration, Chase "hit the ground running."
 He instituted a "1% for Art" program, which put art in city buildings.
 This legacy of this program continues today in the Chase art gallery outside of City Hall.
 During his tenure as mayor, Chase helped Spokane "move beyond the race issue to accept an African American mayor."
 However, this didn't stop racial tensions from building.

 In April 1983, Chase came under fire from equal rights groups for allowing a planned white supremacist group to rally in downtown Spokane.
 The Church of Jesus Christ–Christian Aryan Nations group, led by Richard Butler, was given a permit to "peaceably" assemble.
 The date for the rally was set for June 26, 1983, and was to meet at the clock tower in Riverfront Park.
 In spite of pressure from various civil rights groups to stop the rally on the claims that it would "endanger public safety, mayor Chase chose to follow the letter of the law.
 Mayor chase was quick to point out that "freedom of speech is the cornerstone of democracy," he also stated that: "First Amendment rights protect both white supremacists and minorities."
 Mayor Chase made it very clear that he was not intimidated by the group.
 He stated: "I'm not afraid of those guys, I'm going to that rally."
 With a major police force present, the rally eventually took place with relatively little violence.

-With Chase's landslide victory and his unique leadership style, Spokane ushered in a new era of civil rights.
-It gave hope to Black Spokanites and "fulfilled a dream of some of the elders in the black community."
+With Chase's landslide victory, Spokane ushered in a new era of civil rights.
+His election gave hope to Black Spokanites, particularly elders in the community.

-When his first term was coming to an end, Chase had back surgery that included a "long and painful recovery."
+When his first term was coming to an end, Chase had back surgery that included a long and painful recovery.
 Chase announced that he would not be seeking another term.
 He remarked, "You hate to leave something that's going this good, you really do.
 The other part of it is, you're glad to leave something that's going this good.
 You know it will keep going on."